Executive Staff and Presidential Appointees

 Judith Starr is General Counsel.
 She came to PBGC in July 2005 from the Department of the Treasury, where she served as chief counsel of the Financial Crimes Enforcement Network with responsibility for administering the Bank Secrecy Act.
 In that position, she oversaw the creation of information-sharing mechanisms among government entities and the financial services industry, and the expansion of suspicious-activity reporting and anti-money laundering requirements.
 Prior to that, she was assistant chief litigation counsel in the Securities and Exchange Commission's Division of Enforcement.
 Ms. Starr also served as a special prosecutor for the United States District Court for the Southern District of New York.
 She has published a number of articles on both securities and bankruptcy law, and is a recipient of the SEC's Stanley Sporkin Award for outstanding contributions to SEC enforcement.
 Ms. Starr began her legal career as a clerk to Judge William Schwarzer of the U.S. District Court for Northern California.
 Before entering government service, she was a commercial litigator in private practice in Los Angeles.
 Ms. Starr received her juris doctor from Harvard Law School, where she served as an editor of the Harvard Law Review, and her bachelor of arts from the College of William and Mary.

-Barry C. West is Chief Information Officer.
+Dr. Barry C. West is Chief Information Officer.
 He came to PBGC in March 2013 after five years in the private sector as the Executive Vice President of SE Solutions Inc. He has more than 30 years of information technology experience, and uniquely combines the expertise of a technologist with that of a business leader in the government IT community.
-Prior to his last position in the private sector, Mr. West was the Chief Information Officer for the U.S. Department of Commerce, the Chief Information Officer and Director of the IT Services Division for the Department of Homeland Security/Federal Emergency Management Agency (FEMA), and the Chief Information Officer of the National Weather Service.
-He also held IT leadership positions at the General Services Administration, the National Technical Information Service, the U.S. Census Bureau, the U.S. Air Force, and Tab Books Inc. Mr. West is the former President (2003-2007) of the American Council for Technology (ACT).
-He teaches as an adjunct assistant professor in the graduate school at the University of Maryland University College (UMUC).
-Mr. West has a B.S. degree in Information Systems from Northern Michigan University, an M.S. degree in Administration from Central Michigan University and an Executive M.S. degree in Information Technology from the University of Maryland University College, where he also completed the Chief Information Officer certificate program.
-Mr. West is an alumnus of the University of Pennsylvania's Wharton School of Business.
-He is currently enrolled in the Executive Doctorate of Business program (class of 2013) at the Robinson College of Business, Georgia State University.
-He is the recipient of numerous awards including the Federal Computer Week's FED 100 and the CES Government Leadership Award.
+Prior to his last position in the private sector, Dr. West was the Chief Information Officer for the U.S. Department of Commerce, the Chief Information Officer and Director of the IT Services Division for the Department of Homeland Security/Federal Emergency Management Agency (FEMA), and the Chief Information Officer of the National Weather Service.
+He also held IT leadership positions at the General Services Administration, the National Technical Information Service, the U.S. Census Bureau, the U.S. Air Force, and Tab Books Inc. Dr. West earned his Executive Doctorate of Business degree at the Robinson College of Business, Georgia State University.
+He earned his Executive Master of Science degree in Information Technology from the University of Maryland University College, where he also completed the Chief Information Officer Certificate Program.
+He earned a Master of Science degree in Administration from Central Michigan University and Bachelor of Science degree in Information Systems from Northern Michigan University.
+In addition, he is an alumnus of the University of Pennsylvania - Wharton School of Business, Advanced Management Program (AMP).
+Dr. West is the recipient of numerous awards including the Federal Computer Week’s FED 100 and the CES Government Leadership Award.
+He is the current President of the Association for Federal Information Resources Management (AFFIRM) and former President of the American Council for Technology / Industry Advisory Council (2003-2007).
+He teaches as an adjunct assistant professor in the graduate school at the University of Maryland University College.